-Pottery is really fun and I personally love it doing.
-I’m not a professional pottery artist.
-But I did some pottery work as part of my school project.
+Pottery is fun, and I love it.
+Though I’m not a professional pottery artist, I did some pottery work as part of my school project.
 And since then, I have known how it feels to make beautiful, functional things by myself.

-Can You do Pottery with Long Nails?
+Can You Do Pottery With Long Nails?

-Pottery is an art and it requires your hands and fingers to craft some beautiful things.
+Pottery is an art, and it mostly requires your hands and fingers to craft some beautiful things.
 Unfortunately, it seems like long nails can be havoc doing pottery.

 How to Do Pottery With Long Nails?